-Thus, there are no portions of the North Feather DPS's or Central Coast DPS's range where the threats facing the species are concentrated to a degree where the species in that portion would have a different status from its overall DPS status.
-Therefore, no portion of the North Feather DPS's or Central Coast DPS's range provides a basis for determining that the North Feather DPS or Central Coast DPS is in danger of extinction in a significant portion of its range.
-We determine that the two DPSs are likely to become in danger of extinction within the foreseeable future throughout all of their ranges.
+Therefore, no portions of the North Feather DPS or Central Coast DPS ranges provides a basis for determining that either DPS is in danger of extinction in a significant portion of its respective range, and we determine that the DPSs are likely to become in danger of extinction within the foreseeable future throughout all of their ranges.
 This does not conflict with the courts' holdings in Desert Survivors v.
 U.S. Department of the Interior, 321 F. Supp.
 3d 1011, 1070-74 (N.D.
 Cal.
-2018), and Center for Biological Diversity v.
+2018) and Center for Biological Diversity v.
 Jewell, 248 F. Supp.
 3d 946, 959 (D. Ariz.
-2017) because, in reaching this conclusion, we did not need to consider whether any portions are significant and therefore did not apply the aspects of the Final Policy's definition of "significant" that those court decisions held were invalid.
+2017) because, in reaching this conclusion, we did not apply the aspects of the Final Policy, including the definition of "significant" that those court decisions held to be invalid.